acabedo/aroca/README.md

 # **Requirements**

-To use Oralstats Aroca, you should have the following:
+To use Oralstats Aroca with your own corpus, you should have the following:

 1. Basic knowledge of R (specifically Shiny)